reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 $ make bootstrap-cdk
 $ make deploy
 ```

+Note: the `make shell` command ensures that you are using the local virtual python environment that was created during the setup.

 Note: the [bootstrap of CDK](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) is required if you have not used CDK yet on the target AWS account and region.
 This is an idempotent command; it can be run multiple times without inconvenience.